Appendix A. Using an NFS Share for Content Storage

 Also confirm that the existing content exists at the mount on

-The Satellite Server now uses the NFS share to store content.
-Run a content synchronization (see Section 4.3, “Synchronizing Content”) to make sure the NFS share works as expected.
+Satellite Server now uses the NFS share to store content.
+Run a content synchronization to ensure the NFS share works as expected.
+For more information, see Section 6.6, “Synchronizing Repositories”.